mathiasarens/saito/docs/create.md

 We'll hold off on fleshing out the render logic to these functions until we've built out our html and css.

-Next thing that we'll want to do is allow the user to create transactions for both tasks and checkmarks and then propagate them into the network.
+Next thing that we'll want to do is allow the user to create transactions for both tasks and checkboxs and then propagate them into the network.
 We can write out our logic for that in a custom function called `createTodoTx`.
+This allows us to generically create TX for both our tasks and our checkboxs.

 ```javascript
 // todo.js